Time fractional stochastic differential equations driven by pure jump L\'evy noise: Assumptions and main results

 \textbf{Case 2:} Suppose that $p\ge 2$, and that, in addition to the assumptions in \textbf{Case 1}, the small jump coefficient $g$ satisfies $L^2$ linear growth condition.
 Then \eqref{moment const} holds. \end{thm}

-As an application of the moment estimates, we can establish the H\"older regularity of the solution $u(t)$ to \eqref{model}.
-H\"older regularity means that for any two times $t_1 \le t_2$, usually $t_2 - t_1$ is small, we have for some $p>0, \beta>0$,
+As an application of the moment estimates above, we can establish the H\"older regularity of the solution $u(t)$ to \eqref{model}.
+H\"older regularity means that for any two times $t_1 \le t_2$, with $t_2 - t_1$ small, we have for some $p>0, \beta>0$,

 To establish the H\"older regularity of the solution to \eqref{model}, we first need a more restrictive condition on the fractional order $\alpha(t)$: